mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 ]
 ```

-#### Accepted Values for Device Discovery Response
+#### Allowed Values
 Parameters | Description
 -----------|-------------
 deviceStatus | Allowed values are "Ready", "Busy", "Not Ready" or "Not Registered".
-certification | Allowed values are "L0", "L1" or "L2" based on level of certification.
+certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on level of certification.
-serviceVersion | Version of the MDS specification that is supported.
+serviceVersion | Version of the SBI specification that is supported.
 deviceId | Internal ID to identify the actual biometric device within the device service.
-deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
+deviceSubId | Allowed values are 1, 2 or 3.
+The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
+Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
+In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).
-callbackId | <ul><li>This differs as per the OS.</li><li>In case of Linux and windows operating systems it is a HTTP URL.</li><li>In the case of android, it is the intent name.</li><li>In IOS, it is the URL scheme.</li><li>The call back URL takes precedence over future request as a base URL.</li></ul>
+callbackId | This differs as per the OS.
+In case of Linux and windows operating systems it is a HTTP URL.
+In the case of android, it is the intent name.
+In IOS, it is the URL scheme.
+The call back URL takes precedence over future request as a base URL.
 digitalId | Digital ID as per the Digital ID definition but it will not be signed.
 deviceCode | A unique code given by MOSIP after successful registration.
-specVersion | Array of supported MDS specification version.
+specVersion | Array of supported SBI specification version.
 purpose | Purpose of the device in the MOSIP ecosystem.
 Allowed values are "Auth" or "Registration".
 error | Relevant errors as defined under the [error section](#error-codes) of this document.
-error.errorCode | Standardized error code defined in the [error code section](#error-codes).
+error.errorCode | Standardized error code.
 error.errorInfo | Description of the error that can be displayed to end user.
-Multi lingual support.
+It should have multi-lingual support.

 {% hint style="info" %}
 * The response is an array that we could have a single device enumerating with multiple biometric options.